Core framework

 Key Area 2.5.1 – Raising the profile of reading with families

-Providing access to books to take home / encouraging families to join their local library for access to books, ebooks and audiobooks
+Providing access to reading materials to take home / encouraging families to join their local library for access to books, other reading materials, eBooks and audiobooks

-Communicating with families about the school’s reading projects and signposting to appropriate resources or setting fun reading challenges
+Engaging with families about the school’s reading projects and incorporating fun reading activities into home learning as appropriate

-Primary only – making the most of the P1 Bookbug Family Bag and Read, Write Count initiatives by sharing resources and encouraging the use of the bags at home
+Primary only – encourage use of the P1 Bookbug Family Bag and Read Write Count with the First Minister bags and resources at home

 3.2 Raising Attainment and Achievement